Download the free PDF version of this blog

 FlytBase enabled Sensorem’s team to schedule and execute automated drone inspection rounds along pre-established routes making it easy to deploy the drone within a minute to the site, identify birds, and scare them away.
 The team could also perform site security inspections using the software.

 The remote control of the drone's camera payload allowed for efficient zooming to detect and identify the bird.
-Compared to manual inspections, FlytBase resulted in faster rounds and more efficiency, reducing the time and effort required for expansive areas like the CBH grain site.
+Compared to manual inspections, FlytBase resulted in faster flight missions and more efficiency, reducing the time and effort required for grain monitoring in expansive areas like the CBH grain site.

-For the bird-scaring use case, it was crucial to identify the bird species, as Australia has strict regulations protecting the Black Cockatoo, which occasionally appears at grain sites.
+For the bird deterrent use case, it was crucial to identify the bird species, as Australia has strict regulations protecting the Black Cockatoo, which occasionally appears at grain sites during grain monitoring operations.
 In these instances, the camera payload provided high-quality imagery, allowing the remote pilot to make informed decisions.

 The speaker integration feature was particularly effective in this scenario, as drones alone were not enough to scare the birds away.
 However, with the speaker and the ability to add custom announcements through the software, the birds were easily deterred from the grain site, preventing them from damaging the tarps and spoiling the grain.